mpicbg-csbd/unet-smfish-seg/notes/notes.md

 new hypothesis: I should be using imglist_to_X and normalizing patches before feeding them into predict?
 Shouldn't this make previously overlapping patches no longer the same? is this what's causing the line artifacts???
 - this still doesn't solve the problem of what's causing the differences between Y patches in our test_patch_predictions.py?

+new test: Compare a full-image patch prediction with and without normalization.
+I suspect that removing normalization will get rid of the square artifacts, although it might degrade prediction accuracy.
+The solution would be to replace all patch-wise normalization with image-wise...

+OK, now I've tried with and without normalization.
+The normalization makes X1!=X2, and of course Y1!=Y2, just like in the no-normalization case.

+So even though my Y images fail the test, they look very similar!
+I can't see any differences.
+But the difference between the normalized and non-normalized outputs is very large.
+Turns out there *are* differences, but only a very small number.

+I found the differences! (in the non-normalized images) They are near the boundaries of the membrane!
+All throughout the image!
+Why is this?

+TO TEST: what happens if you send the same patch through multiple times?
+Does the net produce exactly the same result?

+But I *still* see square artifacts in images without any normalization! what is going on here?

+This test was with m162, with itd=92 and step = 480-2*92=296.
+[The width of patches is exactly this 296.]

+- can i pull images apart and piece them back together exactly the same as before? yes, i tested this! does the pipeline i use for prediction do exactly this if i use the identity function instead of my normal net?

 # PROBLEM: memory easily exhausted when I run tensorflow from iPython (on my mac)

 and now CUDNN_STATUS_INTERNAL_ERROR ggguguugggg